SoumyaGupta1/ECommerceWebApp/README.md

 I have added the MDF database file for this project, which contains all the necessary data for running the application.
-Additionally, I have included a video demonstration that showcases the functionality and workflow of the project, making it easier to understand and use.